-Beginning October 1 and continuing for one (1) month, employees may bid for vacation periods (one (1) or more weeks) based on classification seniority.
+Beginning October 1 and continuing for one month, employees may bid for vacation periods (one or more weeks) based on classification seniority.
 This will be done by filling in slots on a posted list of weeks in the following fiscal year (i.e., December 1 - November 30).
-Bids shall be submitted by employees in a timely manner, with employees receiving up to twenty-four (24) hours to complete their bids.
-On or about the first week in November, the Lieutenant of Operations for Court Security will review the posted list and finalize the seniority bid vacation lists.
+Bids shall be submitted by employees in a timely manner, with employees receiving up to twenty-four hours to complete their bids.
+On or about the first week in November, the Court Security Lieutenant or his/her designee will review the posted list and finalize the seniority bid vacation lists.
 Conflicts in scheduling will be resolved in favor of the employee having the greatest classification seniority.

 Vacation periods requested other than as described above shall be granted on a first-come first-served basis.
-Requests will be considered on the basis of calendar date of submission to and confirmed by the Lieutenant of Operations for Court Security.
+Requests will be considered on the basis of calendar date of submission to and confirmed by the Court Security Lieutenant or his/her designee.
 Employees will be notified in writing as to the number of available vacation slots via posting of the vacation list and will be notified of the number of uncommitted vacation weeks still held by the employee via eSuite.
 It will be up to the employee to submit a request for any of the remaining available weeks or face the loss of vacation time when no open weeks remain in the fiscal year.